CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/reference/cli.md

 For normal-sized files, stay on the default engine unless you have a specific reason to switch.

-The default engine is not legacy.
-It is the generic validation baseline. `--turbo` is the specialized high-throughput path.
+The default engine is not legacy or deprecated.
+It uses a general JSON Schema library; `--turbo` uses OMOP-specific row checks.

 The external behavior stays the same: